itz-me-mohammed/Smart-Workflow-Engine/README.md

 curl -X POST http://localhost:8000/api/screenshot -H "Content-Type: application/json" -d "{\"filename\":\"shot.png\"}"
 ```

-## Troubleshooting

-- 404 on OPTIONS: Ensure you are calling a valid route.
-For workflow recording, use /api/workflow/record/start.
-- CORS: If calling from a different origin, enable CORS in Flask (flask-cors installed) or use the CRA proxy.
-- Missing dependencies: Install the packages listed above and ensure Tesseract is installed if OCR is needed.

 ## Contributing

 - Fork, create a feature branch, and submit a PR.
 - Keep code linted and documented.

-## License

-Add your preferred license here (e.g., MIT).